Groups and Packs

 A group is several cyclists who wish to travel at about the same speed.
 If necessary, groups will be divided into smaller packs of six to twelve riders.
 Larger packs are difficult to manage; smaller packs will lead to early fatigue.

-The tour leader organizes the tour and is responsible for the route, making announcements and giving directions at the start of the tour.
+The group ride leader organizes the ride and is responsible for the route, making announcements and giving directions at the start of the ride.

 These are the two riders in front.
 The lead riders are responsible for calling out turns and stops, and warning of bad road conditions.
 The inside rider (closest to the curb or shoulder), is responsible for maintaining the speed within the pack.
 The outside rider is responsible for signalling oncoming traffic, and for signalling that it is safe for a following car to pass.
 The outside rider also decides when the pack is to rotate.
 Pack Riders - These are the riders behind the leaders and ahead of the rear riders.
 Each pack rider is responsible for passing on information from the lead riders to the riders behind.